DREAMERS OF THE DAY

 Barnett also captures, accurately, how I felt traveling abroad alone for the first time.

-I appreciate the way Barnett fills us in on knowledge we need to know in order to give her story context.
+I appreciate the way Barnett fills us in on the knowledge we need to know in order to give his story context.
 The information is presented to us in a way where we're delighted to learn it.
 It’s never dense or heavy — just enough to let us get our bearing.

 The narrative jumps around, both between past and present and within T.E.’s own life.
 Sometimes, it’s so fast, it might leave your head spinning for a second before you realize the change has occurred.
 But I think it keeps your attention and interest this way.